enlightn/enlightn-docs/getting-started/web-ui.md

 php artisan enlightn --ci --report
 ```

-To trigger a report manually from the terminal, you may run:
+To trigger a report manually from the terminal or as a [scheduled command](usage.html#scheduling-enlightn-runs), you may run:

 ```bash
 php artisan enlightn --report